 New York City Safe Haven Program

-The New York City Safe Haven Residency Prototype was developed in response to the complex challenges inherent in supporting threatened artists.
+This Residency Program was developed in response to the complex challenges inherent in supporting threatened artists.
 Recognizing that no single institution or service provider can adequately address every aspect of support required for threatened artists, a coalition of organizations was formed to provide this support collectively.
-This coalition is growing, but currently includes the Artistic Freedom Initiative (AFI), ArtistSafety.net, Fordham University, PEN America with the Artists at Risk Connection, Residency Unlimited, and Westbeth Artist Housing.
-Each of these organizations is experienced and well positioned to apply a unique skill set, which includes providing housing, legal services, professional development, community engagement, and access to psychosocial support.
+This coalition is growing, but currently includes the Artistic Freedom Initiative (AFI), ArtistSafety.net, Fordham University, PEN America with the Artists at Risk Connection, Residency Unlimited, Tamizdat, and Westbeth Artist Housing.
+Each of these organizations brings substantial experience and is well-positioned to apply a unique skill set, which includes providing housing, legal services, professional development, community engagement, and access to psychosocial support.
 In this manner, the coalition is able to successfully respond to the intersecting needs of artists under threat.

 Mai Khoi, a musician and composer, rose to stardom in Vietnam in 2010 after winning the Vietnam Television song and album of the year awards.
 With her stardom, however, came increasing discomfort with government censorship, and an ever-increasing desire to write and perform songs that reflected her experiences in an authoritarian country.
 Aiming to reform the system from within, Mai Khoi nominated herself to run in the National Assembly elections on a pro-democracy platform.
 Her unprecedented campaign sparked a nationwide debate about political participation and culminated in a meeting with Barack Obama in May 2016 during his state visit to Vietnam.